johnbintz/penchant/README.md

 Run `penchant gemfile ENV --deployment` to get this behavior.
 This is run by default when the pre-commit git hook runs, but only after the default Rake task passes.

+If you just want any locally installed gems, add the `--local` switch.
+Great if rubygems.org is down!

 #### Won't this change the project dependencies?!

 Probably not.
 You probably have the "main" gems in your project locked to a version of Rails or